How to build a diversified portfolio with mutual funds?

 Calculated risks can open new horizons in life.
 But when it comes to investing your hard-earned money, it's important to carefully evaluate all risks.
 After all, today’s planning is better than tomorrow’s regret.
 So, if you're interested in investing in mutual funds but concerned about market risks, one way to reduce your risk exposure is by building a well-diversified portfolio.
 Here, we’ have outlined few strategies to help you build a diversified mutual fund portfolio that can withstand market ups and downs.
 But first, let’s understand what mutual fund portfolio diversification is.

-What is diversification of mutual fund portfolio?
+What is portfolio diversification in mutual funds?

 Mutual fund diversification, also known as asset allocation, is an investment strategy that can help in managing market risks by spreading investments across multiple sectors regardless of the size or market capitalization.
 This approach aims to generate long-term capital growth by diversifying investments, which can help deliver better returns even during challenging market conditions.